rackerlabs/docs-dxp-handbook/docs/pre-go-live/tune-transitions.rst

 For pages associated with a critical business transaction, the RAS Digital Experience team can:

-* Add custom alert thresholds that monitor page response time and error rates
+* Add custom alert thresholds that monitor page response time and error rates.

-  When the defined threshold is exceeded, a ticket is automatically sent to the RAS Digital Experience team, who consults the runbook for instructions on how to proceed.
+  When the defined threshold is exceeded, the RAS Digital Experience team automatically receives a ticket, and they consult the runbook for instructions on how to proceed.

-* Configure a custom dashboard that displays business transaction metrics
+* Configure a custom dashboard that displays business transaction metrics.

-* Document runbooks that outline procedures to follow when responding to custom alerts
+* Document runbooks that outline procedures to follow when responding to custom alerts.

 .. note::